 “It’s so much more than a traditional radar,” said Colin Whelan, vice president of Advanced Technology at Raytheon Missiles & Defense, a Raytheon Technologies business.
 “Think of all the intelligent things a camera aperture is now able to do on the cheapest of smartphones.
 It is only limited by the visible light spectrum and the software.”

 Like smartphones, software-defined apertures perform multiple tasks at once.
 Only they’re doing much more computer-intensive work than playing music or running a video chat.

 Just as those phones and their apps benefit from regular software updates, Raytheon Technologies’ software-defined apertures get smarter every day through cyber-hardened software upgrades.
 This goes well beyond security patches.
 Operators can literally wake up to new capabilities that are ready for deployment.

 Testing is already underway on the company’s first experimental sensor.
-The Office of Naval Research has installed the Flexible Distributed Array Radar, or FlexDAR, at the NASA Wallops Flight Facility in Virginia.
+The Office of Naval Research has installed the Flexible Distributed Array Radar, or FlexDAR, at the Naval Research Laboratory's Chesapeake Bay Detachment in Maryland, and the NASA Wallops Flight Facility in Virginia.

-FlexDAR is a digital testbed that has two advanced phased array radars equipped with digital beam forming, communications and network-linked, distributed radar tracking.
+FlexDAR is a digital testbed that was co-developed in close collaboration with the Naval Research Laboratory.
+FlexDAR has two advanced phased array radars equipped with digital beam forming, communications and network-linked, distributed radar tracking.
 It will be used to test new capabilities that will eventually be deployed on other radars built by Raytheon Missiles & Defense.

 “FlexDAR is a new apex in phased array radar system development,” Whelan said.
 “It will improve military communications and deliver on our vision for a multi-mission radar.”